kriyative/clojurejs/README.md

 ## Special Forms

-clojurejs introduces a couple of special forms, to support Javascript specific functionality.
+ClojureJS introduces a couple of special forms, to support Javascript specific functionality.

 ### dokeys